SonOfLightY/Motorcycle-Load-Signal-Classification/README.en.md

 ## Dataset Note

-The full dataset is not necessarily published directly in this repository.
+The full dataset does not necessarily need to be published directly in this repository.
 To keep the documentation clean and avoid unnecessary raw testing files, this repository may only include sample data or extracted feature examples.

-The sample data can be used to show the feature format used in the classification process.
+The sample data is used to show the feature format used in the classification process.

 ---